MOscity/sensor-data-sync/README.md

 - MODE: 'min'
 Mode: sec, min or hours for the units of the time intervals.

 - DATA_PATH_SAVE_EXPORT & FILE_EXT_SAVE_EXPORT:
 Path for the output files

-- BACK_FILL : True/False
+- FORWARD_FILL: True/False
-if True, missing values in exported dataframe will be filled (backward).
+if True, missing values in exported dataframe will be filled (forward in time).
 if False, missing values will be replaced with 0's.

+- BACKWARD_FILL: True/False
+if True, missing values in exported dataframe will be filled (backward in time).
+if False, missing values will be replaced with 0's.

+- FIRST_FORWARD: True/False
+if FORWARD_FILL & BACKWARD_FILL is true, choose which is applied first:
+if True, missing values will be first filled forward in time, then additionally backward (if any values are still missing)

 - FORMAT_OUTPUT_HEADER : True/False
 Format output header: If True, all special characters (e.g. /.:&° etc) will be replaced with _
 Note: It is then easier to import the data in 'Veusz'.
 If False, exported header will be as in the original datafiles or as defined in model_settings.ini

 - START_EXPORT & END_EXPORT
 Start and End Datetime for Export: if provided (if not None), an additional export file will be created
 containing only data between the given start and end time.